 Gate reviews in hybrid delivery models

-Many organizations operate in hybrid mode — combining Agile delivery with traditional governance requirements.
+Many organizations operate in hybrid mode, combining Agile delivery with traditional governance requirements.
 In these cases, teams may work iteratively day-to-day, while formal gate reviews occur at key funding, regulatory, or cross-departmental checkpoints.
-This allows teams to move fast while leadership retains clear decision points for risk, budget, and scope control.
+This allows teams to move quickly while leadership retains decision-making authority over risk, budget, and scope.

 Portfolio-level gate reviews

 At the portfolio level, gate reviews shift focus from individual project execution to investment prioritization.
-Leaders compare initiatives across the portfolio, assessing which projects should receive additional funding, be paused, re-scoped, or stopped entirely based on strategic value, risk exposure, and capacity constraints.
+Leaders compare initiatives across the portfolio to assess which projects should receive additional funding, be paused, be re-scoped, or stopped entirely based on strategic value, risk exposure, and capacity constraints.

-Used consistently, portfolio gate reviews help organizations rebalance work dynamically instead of locking in outdated priorities for the entire year.
+Used consistently, portfolio gate reviews help organizations dynamically rebalance work rather than lock in outdated priorities for the entire year.

 Why gate reviews are important